JoshuaSmeda/thehive_sla_monitor/README.md

 ```

-# Recommendations
+# recommendations

 I recommend setting up SSL on your website as well and ideally should only be acessible within your internal network.
 Setting this up is outside the scope of this readme.

 If you don't wish to use nginx / apache for now - you can use ngrok.com - I discourage using this for production use unless you have a business account and can somewhat lock this down using IP whitelisting and password protection (not paid for feature). https://ngrok.com/docs

-# Setting up as a python sysint service:
+# setting up as a python sysint service

 Place in ```/etc/systemd/system/soc_bot.service```
 ```